Senate of Southern Ireland

 The Senate of Southern Ireland was the upper house of the Parliament of Southern Ireland, established de jure in 1921 under the Government of Ireland Act 1920.
-The Act stipulated that there be 64 senators, but only 39 were selected and the Senate met only twice before being dissolved: on 28 June and 13 July 1921 in the Council Room of the Department of Agriculture and Technical Instruction in Dublin.
+The Act stipulated that there be 64 senators, but only 39 were selected and the Senate met only twice before being dissolved: on 28 June and 13 July 1921 in the Council Room of the Department of Agriculture and Technical Instruction in Dublin, now part of Government Buildings.

 Composition

 The Senate's composition was specified in the Second Schedule of the 1920 act, and the mode and time of selection in the Fourth Schedule.
-These were similar to those suggested for the Senate in the report of the Irish Convention of 1917–18.
+These were similar to those suggested for the Senate in the report of the Irish Convention of 1917–1918.
 The 64 members were as follows: